openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 be guided through the same steps as in a real proctored exam, to install the proctoring software, perform the identify checks and room scan.

-.. note:: Make sure you create the practice exam as an ungraded exam.

 Learners who have performed the proctoring software installation for a practice exam are required to perform the same installation step when they prepare to take an actual proctored exam, to ensure that they are using the